seatsurfing/seatsurfing.github.io/docs/docker.md

 To set up the Seatsurfing backend on your server, the following system requirements must be met:

 * Linux server
-* Docker runtime environment (or CRI/containerd in case of Kubernetes, tested with Docker Engine version 20.x and containerd version 1.4.x)
+* Docker runtime environment (or CRI/containerd in case of Kubernetes, tested with Docker Engine version 28.x and Podman version 1.4.x)
-* PostgreSQL (tested with PostgreSQL version 12.x and 13.x)
+* PostgreSQL (tested with PostgreSQL version 16.x and 17.x)
 * Optionally: Docker Compose (tested with Docker Compose version 2.x)
 * Recommended: Reverse proxy with TLS termination (tested with Traefik version 2.x)